SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/01-Data-Types-In-MySQL-Server.md

 DECIMAL[(M, D)][UNSIGNED];
 ```

-Note that after MySQL version 8.0.17 table columns of type **FLOAT**, **DOUBLE**, and **DECIMAL** should not use the unsigned attribute as it is deprecated for those types.
+Note that after MySQL version 8.0.17, table columns of type **FLOAT**, **DOUBLE**, and **DECIMAL** should not use the unsigned attribute as it is deprecated for those types.

-If you need to only store positive numbers in these columns you can use a CHECK constraint.
+If you need to only store positive numbers in these columns, you can use a CHECK constraint.

 [/slide]